Last month, the FIRST STEP Act was signed into law — a major win for the movement to end mass incarceration.

 Criminal justice reform starts with sentencing reform

 The FIRST STEP Act is consequential because it includes provisions for meaningful sentencing reform, which would reduce the number and amount of people in prison and is part of the starting point of any serious legislation for criminal justice reform.
 Sentencing laws played a central role in the rise of mass incarceration in recent decades.
 The federal prison population, in particular, has risen by more than 700 percent since 1980, and federal prison spending has increased by nearly 600 percent.
-That growth has disproportionally affected African Americans, Native Americans, and Latinos.
+That growth has disproportionally affected Black, Latino, and Native Americans.

 Federal mandatory minimum sentences were a catalyst for the recent surge of unnecessarily harsh prison sentences.
 More than two-thirds of federal prisoners serving a life sentence or a virtual life sentence have been convicted of non-violent crimes.